Galaxypedia-Wiki/Galaxypedia/content/wiki/Quests/Gift Quests/index.md

 ---
 aliases:
   - /wiki/Gift-Quests
 categories:
   - NPCS
   - Quests
   - Christmas Event 2021
 title: Gift Quests
+---

----In the Christmas Event 2021, Part 2 contained new ships via quests.
+In the Christmas Event 2021, Part 2 contained new ships via quests.

 These quests were: